 - Use a water filter to purify tap water instead of buying bottled water.
 Not only is bottled water expensive, but it generates large amounts of container waste.

 - Share power tools and other appliances.
-Get to know your neighbors while cutting down on the number of things cluttering your closet or garage.
+Get to know your neighbours while cutting down on the number of things cluttering your closet or garage.

 - Buy in bulk.
 Purchasing food from bulk bins can save money and packaging.

 - Buy green power from your utility.
-In many states, you can opt to purchase renewable energy from your local power company for a few extra dollars a month.
+In many states, you can purchase renewable energy from your local power company for a few extra dollars a month.